siddharthdharm/JSP-File-Download/README.md

 # A Simple File Download Application using Java Server Pages (JSP)

 A simple script in Java to download a particular file from the server.
+The **main advantage** of this over inline script is that this method will not expose your server directory structure while downloading the file (on the URL bar).

 <br>